Why Seoul Metro and Taipei MRT Are Two of the Top Subway Systems in Asia

 Taipei Metro Community Service

-During the upgrading of station elevators, the company used buses equipped with automated wheelchair lift platforms to ferry mobility-impaired passengers to nearby Metro stations, free of charge.
+During upgrading of station elevators, Taipei MRT used buses equipped with automated wheelchair lift platforms to ferry mobility-impaired passengers to nearby Metro stations, free of charge.
 These small details matter to commuters.

-Besides taking care of its commuters, Taipei Metro is also mindful of the neighbourhood.
-It installed acoustics barriers along its medium and high-capacity tracks to reduce the ambient noise level by an average of 6-10 dB.
-This should help improve the living quality of residents along its track routes.
+Taipei Metro is also mindful of the community and its neighborhood.
+It installed acoustics barriers along the medium and high-capacity tracks to reduce the ambient noise level by an average of 6-10 dB for residents along its track routes.

-In addition, Taipei Metro organized regular station open houses for nearby residents, schools and other community associations.
-These interactions help them understand the operations of the stations during normal and emergency times.
-They also create rapport between the station staff and the communities.
+In addition, Taipei Metro organized regular station open houses for nearby residents, schools, and other community associations.
+These interactions help the public understand the station operations during normal and emergency times.
+These activities also create rapport between station staff and the communities.

 Taipei MRT Customer Service Hotline